bright/new-www/content/blog/telehealth-video-conferencing-software.md

 The mentioned provider highlights ZOOM as a potential replacement, but given the backlash of the 2020 data breach, and constant phishing attacks performed in ZOOM’s direction it’s hard to be 100% confident about its stability and safety.
 In all fairness, ZOOM has done a lot of work to improve their safety and no major breach has happened since 2020, but being one of the leaders always puts you in the “hacker spotlight”.

 **In this article, we will provide key information you need to make an educated decision when choosing a video conferencing tool**.

+## What options do you have when deciding on a telehealth video provider?

+An honest answer to a question about the best video provider solution for your venture is as you might already know is: it depends.
+There are both business and technical factors that need to be taken into consideration and the decision must be a calculated one.

+We can only provide you with the spectrum of options that are at your disposal.
+So here they are.